GitHub Actions: Understanding the Push and Pull Request Triggers

 paths:

-- 'src/app.js' # Just this one critical file
+- 'src/app.js' # This specific file

 - 'src/**' # Anything in the src directory